-Hoarding Disorder can be difficult to comprehend, stressful and painful for those affected and often involves co-conditions such as depression or anxiety.
-It can take a toll on everyone involved, including family and friends, can damage relationships and contribute to social isolation.
+Hoarding behaviours can be concerning and difficult to comprehend.
+Hoarding Disorder more often than not involves co-conditions such as depression or anxiety.
+It can take a huge personal toll on everyone involved, including family and friends, can damage relationships and contribute to social isolation.